Bilaspur, Chhattisgarh

+Indian Standard Time (IST), the time zone observed throughout India with a time offset of UTC+05:30, passes approx 30 km east of the city.

 Bilaspur is one of the 100 Indian cities to be developed as a Smart city under the Smart Cities Mission.

 History

 Historically, Bilaspur was part of Dakshina Kosala and was near capital of Malhar, Chhattisgarh (ancient Mallar), Sirpur (ancient Shripura), Tuman (ancient Tummana), and Ratanpur (ancient Ratnapura).
-From 5th Century onwards it was controlled by the Kalachuri dynasty of Ratanpur.
-Ratanpur was historical capital of Chhatisgarh state for many different dynasty.
+From the 5th century onwards it was controlled by the Kalachuri dynasty of Ratanpur.
+Ratanpur was historical capital of Chhattisgarh state for many different dynasty.
 Bilaspur city, however, came into prominence around 1741, the year of the Maratha Empire rule, when a Maratha official took up his abode there to control dynasty of Ratanpur.